 Currently, the term “copyright free” or “without copyright” is confused (especially with “royalty-free”) due to its incorrect use on the Internet.
 It must be understood that a work may have all rights reserved (copyright) or released some of them (in this case, the license must indicate to which rights it is being renounced).
-The fact that certain music is copyright-free or that is linked to a flexible license does not mean that the music must be free, there may be music without copyright that must be paid.
+The fact that certain music is copyright-free or that is linked to a flexible license does not mean that this music is public domain, there may be music without copyright that must be attributed, and other obligations.

 Free or paid royalty-free action music

 Beyond the licenses, you can find free and paid action music, and you can also pay to have exclusive music composed only for you.
-The difference is that when you pay for this you can get a customized composition that suits the needs of your game or audiovisual project, while, if you download a free song from the internet or buy library music, it may not fit according to how you want to use it and have to make complicated modifications.
+The difference is that when you pay for this you can get a customized composition that suits the needs of your game or audiovisual project, while, if you download a free song from the Internet or buy library music, it may not fit according to how you want to use it, and maybe you have to make complicated modifications.

-Therefore, commissioning a custom composition ensures you have a song that is created from scratch for your video game only, also giving you the exploitation rights of the work through a contract, which will enhance the final quality of your product.
+Therefore, commissioning a custom composition ensures you have a soundtrack that is created from scratch for your video game only, also giving you the exploitation rights of the work through an assignment of copyright contract, and which will enhance the final quality of your product.
 If you are interested in having your own original soundtrack, you can count on my services.
 Request a personalized quote through the contact section of this website.